 All program activities take place on the campuses of the Fellowship Community and neighboring Threefold Educational Center.
 The Fellowship Community is an intergenerational intentional community and farm established for the care of the elderly.
 Our school's community-based setting provides many varied opportunities for our students to strengthen their practical, social and cognitive skills so that they gain success towards being independent learners and members of society.

-Whether we are gathering eggs from the chicken coop, harvesting chard, sewing a doll, studying history, or building a bench, the education we offer is not defined by the four walls of a classroom; the world is our classroom.
+Whether we are gathering eggs from the chicken coop, harvesting beets, sewing a doll, studying biology, or building a bench, an Otto Specht School education is not defined by the four walls of a classroom; the world is our classroom.

 Otto Specht and Rudolf Steiner